yquake2/yquake2/doc/040_cvarlist.md

   disable (default), `3` = always on.

 * **gyro_turning_axis**: Sets which gyro axis will be used for turning.

+  - `0`: *yaw (turn)*, for people who prefer to hold their controller flat, like using a pointing device.
+    - enabled by default.
-  The default `0` is "yaw" (turn), for people who prefer to hold their controller flat, like using a pointing device. `1` is "roll" (lean), for people who hold the controller upright, or use a device with the controller attached to the screen, e.g. Steam Deck.
+  - `1`: *roll (lean)*, for people who prefer to hold their controller flat, like using a pointing device. `1` is "roll" (lean), for people who hold the controller upright.
+  - `2`: *local space*, which combines yaw and roll together.
+Preferred for people to use a device with a controller attached to the screen.
+  (e.g, Steam Deck, Lenovo Legion GO, ASUS ROG Ally)
+  - `3`: *player space*, similar to Local Space but taking into account for gravity and player's view orientation.
+Preferred for those who use external controllers.
+  - `4`: *world space*, similar to Local Space but taking into account for gravity influence.
+Preferred for those who are more familiar with how Nintendo's first-party games handles their Gyro Aiming function. play first-party games

 * **gyro_tightening**: Threshold of rotation in degrees per second, where gyro inputs below it will be dampened.
 Meant to counter a